2025 Moroccan Gen Z protests: Foreign governments

+A foreign affairs spokesperson for the European Union stated: "We recognise the importance of youth participation in public life and call on all parties involved to keep calm".

 Intergovernmental organizations

 UN Secretary-General António Guterres criticised the use of violence during the protests calling on protestors to engage peacefully as well as welcoming the government's intentions to enter into dialogue.